diystring/Document/_posts/2019-05-09-FluentData.md

 	products.Add(product);
 }
 ```
 > Multiple result sets FluentData supports multiple resultsets.
 This allows you to do multiple queries in a single database call.
-When this feature is used it's important to wrap the code inside a using statement as shown below in order to make sure that the database connection is closed.
+When this feature is used it's important to wrap the code inside a using statement as shown below in order to make sure that the database connection is closed

 ```
 using (var command = Context.MultiResultSql)
 {